 After research and deliberation, the Chamber’s board of directors endorsed the pursuit of a dedicated accommodations tax to fund a full-service destination marketing organization and create a comprehensive strategy to market Asheville and Buncombe County.

-- In 1983, state legislation created a two percent room occupancy tax on accommodation rentals with five or more units and created the BCTDA.
+- 1983: State legislation creates a 2% occupancy tax on accommodation rentals with five or more units (also known as a “room tax”) and creates the Buncombe County TDA.

-- In 1985, an additional one percent was added and the tourism economic effort began to grow the community.
+- 1985: An additional 1% is added and the tourism economic effort begins to grow the community.

-- In 2001, an additional one percent was added to create the Tourism Product Development Fund, dedicated to funding new tourism products to generate more overnight hotel stays to create a an even stronger economic impact for the community.
+- 2001: An additional 1% is added to create the Tourism Product Development Fund, dedicated to funding new tourism products to create an even stronger economic impact for the community.